cboyden/ucb_cas/README.txt

 choose to adjust the ucb_cas default settings, if mma is what you need.
 Please remember that you should be running your UCB site using SSL (https) if you are using Drupal standard authentication.

+*Admin recommendations page*

+After installation see /admin/user/ucbcas for recommendations on fine tuning your CAS configuration according to common UCB Drupal site use cases.

 REQUIREMENTS
 ------------